Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 • After exploring some other screens, the user lands on a screen that they aren’t willing to engage with at the moment

-If we look at it through an emotional lens, we can see that with just these few examples, the emotions can range from neutral, to engaged and curious, to anxious and uncertain.
+If we look at it through an emotional lens, we can see that with just these few examples, the emotions can range from neutral to engaged and curious to anxious and uncertain.
 That’s quite a spread to design for!
-To handle this, we can refer back to the idea of freedom and control and how understanding the ‘rules of the world’ fits in.
+To handle this, we can refer back to the idea of freedom and control and how understanding the "rules of the world" fits in.
 This means that each individual solution needs to map to the user’s mental model of where their decision fits into the platform.

-Subscription plans example:
+Subscription plans example

 Have you ever encountered a confusing or sticky situation when it came to trying to make changes to your subscription plan?
-This heuristic tells us that when we change our mind—whether we want to upgrade, cancel, or otherwise modify something later on—we should be able to.
+This heuristic tells us that when we change our mind —whether we want to upgrade, cancel, or otherwise modify something later on— we should be able to.
 In this example, we see that the user is offered a method of upgrading to the Gold Plan (and what they receive as part of it), and there’s also a route to help them cancel their subscription entirely.

 Subscription plan comparison UI with option to cancel

-Presenting both the upgrade option and the cancellation allows users quite a bit of flexibility, they don’t have to root around to find the cancellation option elsewhere,
+Presenting both the upgrade option and the cancellation allows users quite a bit of flexibility, they don’t have to root around to find the cancellation option elsewhere.

-Insurance quote flow example:
+Insurance quote flow example

 While filling in some information about their new dog for a pet insurance quote, the user is suddenly unsure of whether the weight they had put down is accurate or not.
 They’re tempted to go back several steps to double-check, but are afraid of losing their current progress.
 Provide a way to visually reassure and confirm the user of their past inputs, as well as methods or language around what they can do to change their mind if needed.
-Being able to go back and make adjustments is a fantastic way of supporting the “change mind” aspect of this heuristic.
+Being able to go back and make adjustments is a fantastic way of supporting the “changing your mind” aspect of this heuristic.
 In this example, we approach it by providing a stepper as well as a side-summary window on the right.

 Visibility of System Status (Heuristic #1) looks at creating experiences from the lens of communicating what the computer is doing – it’s a great deep dive if you’re curious about making a communicative interface.